São Paulo Revolt of 1924

 São Paulo, the largest industrial park in the country, had its factories paralyzed by the fight, the most intense ever fought within a Brazilian city.
 There were food shortages and, in the power vacuum, the looting of stores began.
 The federal government launched an indiscriminate artillery bombardment against the city, which caused heavy damage to houses, industries and the inhabitants.
 Civilians were the majority of those killed and a third of the city's inhabitants became refugees.
 São Paulo's economic elite, led by José Carlos de Macedo Soares, president of the Commercial Association, did their best to preserve their properties and order in the city.
-Fearing a social revolution, the elites influenced the leaders of the revolt to distance themselves from militant workers, such as the anarchists, who had offered their support to the rebels; Macedo Soares and others also unsuccessfully tried to broker a ceasefire.
+Their representatives attempted to broker a ceasefire and, fearing a social revolution, distanced the leaders of the revolt from workers' movements, such as the anarchists, who had offered their support.

 With no prospect of success in battle, the rebels still had an escape route into their occupied territory from Campinas to Bauru, but it was about to be cut off by loyalist victories in the Sorocaba axis.
 The revolutionary army escaped the imminent siege and moved to the banks of the Paraná River.
-After an unsuccessful invasion of southern Mato Grosso (the Battle of Três Lagoas), they entrenched themselves in western Paraná, where they joined rebels from Rio Grande do Sul to form the Miguel Costa-Prestes Column.
-The federal government reestablished the state of emergency and intensified political repression, foreshadowing the apparatus later used by the Estado Novo and the military dictatorship; in São Paulo, the Department of Political and Social Order (Deops) was created.
-Despite the scale of the fighting and the destruction it left, the uprising earned the nickname of "Forgotten Revolution" and does not have public commemorations equivalent to those held for the Constitutionalist Revolution of 1932.
+After an unsuccessful invasion of southern Mato Grosso, they entrenched themselves in western Paraná, where they joined rebels from Rio Grande do Sul to form the Miguel Costa-Prestes Column.
+The federal government reestablished the state of emergency and in São Paulo a Department of Political and Social Order (Deops) was created.
+The movement went down in history as the "Forgotten Revolution" and does not have public celebrations equivalent to those held for the Constitutionalist Revolution of 1932.